questionlp/reports.wwdt.me/README.md

 ## Requirements

 - Python 3.10 or newer
-- MySQL Server 8.0 or newer, or another MySQL Server distribution based on MySQL Server 8.0 or newer, hosting a version of the aforementioned Wait Wait Don't Tell Me!
-Stats database
+- MySQL Server 8.0 or newer (or another MySQL Server distribution based on MySQL Server 8.0 or newer) or MariaDB Server 11.4.2 or newer *(Experimental)*

+**Note:** Experimental support for MariaDB Server is only available starting with version 2.10.0 of the application.
+Older versions of MariaDB Server are not supported.

 ## Installation